 - = 100,000 – 60,000) / (100,000 – 55,000)

 - = 40,000 / 45,000

 - = 0.89

-Answer: Total Cost Performance Index of 0.89 is ok to complete the project.
+Answer: The total cost performance index of 0.89 is okay to complete the project.
 Since it’s within .5 of the CPI of 1.1: It’s deemed Reasonable.

-The Main Difference Between Cost Performance Index (CPI) and To Complete Performance Index (TCPI)
+The Main Difference Between the Cost Performance Index (CPI) and To Complete Performance Index (TCPI)

 Cost Performance Index (CPI) and TCPI both are a measurement of a program’s cost efficiency but CPI is current and TCPI is future/forecast.
 The main differences between CPI & TCPI are:

 - CPI is the actual efficiency of the completed work

 - TCPI is the estimated forecast of efficiency of the remaining work